PacktPublishing/3D-Graphics-Rendering-Cookbook-Second-Edition/README.md

 Downloading assets and dependencies:
 ------------------------------------

+Ensure that you’ve installed Git LFS https://git-lfs.com.
+This tool is essential for handling large files in Git, so it's important to have it set up before you proceed.

 Run the `deploy_deps.py` script from the root folder of this repository.
 Make sure you have ~15Gb of free space before you download the assets and build the source code.

 Models downloaded from Morgan McGuire's [Computer Graphics Archive](https://casual-effects.com/data)